ivan-kleshnin/unredux/README.md

 CalmmJS is also very good.
 Conceptually, it's similar enough to what I'm trying to implement here.
 What I don't like about CalmmJS is magic.
-They use a lot of magic, like auto-injections of observables into React components, or multiple ad hoc reactive operators which seem foreign in Hello-World demos.
+They use a lot of magic, like auto-injections of observables into React components, or multiple high-level ad hoc reactive operators which seem foreign in Hello-World examples.

 Reading the code I can't help the feeling a lot of things are prematurely optimized and the end architecture would look very different without that.
 Nevermind, Vesa Karvonen is a brilliant engineer